atk4/outbox/README.md

 ## ATK4 Outbox

-Most of the Web Apps will need to communicate with user.
-Following the task-centric approach, this add-on for ATK implements various components for helping communicate with the user.
+Most web applications will need to communicate with the user.
+Following the task-centric approach, this add-on for ATK implements various components to help communicate with the user.

-The idea behind is to avoid errors,
+The basic idea is to avoid errors and provide only one way to use the component.

 ### How to install
 `composer require atk4/outbox`

 ### How to use with Atk4/Ui

-Add the lines below after calling `$app->initLayout()` of Application add it as a normal View
+Add the lines below after calling `$app->initLayout()`
 ```php
 $app->add([Outbox::class, [
     'mailer' => new Sendmail(),